stackhpc/ansible-lustre/README.md

 These groups are then used to generate a configuration file for each node using the `ansible/lnet.conf.j2` template.

-Additional general information about how lnet routes work is provided TODO: below.
+Additional general information about how lnet routes work is provided under [Lustre networks](lustre-networks) below.

 ## Nodemaps
-This Ansible generates one nodemap per client.
+One nodemap is generated per client.
 Default values are provided by the `lustre` mapping in `ansible/group_vars/all` and overriden for specific client groups (e.g. in `ansible/group_vars/client_net1.yml`) as required.

 The key/value pairs in this mapping function essentially as described in the Lustre [nodemap documentation](http://doc.lustre.org/lustre_manual.xhtml#lustrenodemap) to provide maximum flexibility.
 In brief:
 - `trusted` determines whether client users can see the filesystem's canonical identifiers.
 Note these identifies are uid/gid - what user/group names these resolve (if at all) to depends on the users/groups present on the server.
 - `admin` controls whether root is squashed.
 The user/group it is squashed to is defined by the `squash_user` and `squash_group` parameters.
 - `squash_user` and `squash_group` define which (server) user/group unmapped client users/groups are squashed to.
 They are effectively the lustre nodeset parameters `squash_uid` and `squash_gid` except that as a convenience they take a name rather than id<sup id="foot1">[1](#f1)</sup>.
 Note that although the lustre documentation states squashing is disabled by default, in fact (under 2.12 and 2.14 at least) the squashed uid and gid default to 99 (the `nobody` user).
 Therefore if squashing is not required the `trusted` property must be set.
-- `fileset` if set, restricts the client to mounting only this subdirectory of the Lustre filesystem.<sup id="foot2">[2](#f2)</sup>.
+- `fileset` if set, restricts the client to mounting only this subdirectory of the Lustre filesystem<sup id="foot2">[2](#f2)</sup>.
 - `idmaps` define specific users/groups to map, and contain a list where each item is a 3-list of:
     - `type`, user or group
     - name on client to map to ...